Central African Republic–France relations: 20th century

-Due to widespread repression, human rights abuse and allegations of cannibalism in CAR by Emperor Bokassa, France removed Bokassa from power known as Operation Barracuda when the Emperor was on an official trip in Libya.
+Due to fears over Bokassa's rapprochement to Muammar Gaddafi's Libya as well as widespread human rights abuses including the Ngaragba Prison massacre, the French intelligence service SDECE removed Bokassa from power in a 1979 intervention codenamed Operation Caban, carried out while the Emperor was on an official trip in Libya.
 David Dacko was re-instated as President of CAR and Bokassa was later offered asylum in France.
-In October 1979, French Newspaper, Le Canard enchaîné ran a piece stating that President Giscard had accepted two diamonds while Minister of Finance in 1973 by Bokassa.
+In October 1979, the French newspaper Le Canard enchaîné ran a piece stating that President Giscard had accepted two diamonds while Minister of Finance in 1973 by Bokassa.
 The scandal became known as the Diamonds Affair (Affaire des diamants).